-- incorporate construction fauna management measures identified in the EIA into the site induction, toolbox talk and pre-start meetings - incorporate fauna management measures identified in the EIA into the project design (refer to section 6.1.1), environmental management plans and environmental controls maps (referto the Guide to Environmental Control Map 3TP-SD-015) - establish contracts with external specialists/agencies who can attend site and remove or relocate fauna.
-This may be a local suitably qualified fauna handler or an agency such as WIRES. - protect vegetation, which may provide habitat for fauna species, in accordance with Vegetation Management Guideline 4TP-SD-111 - install signs clearly identifying areas of potential fauna habitat - plan construction works with consideration to habitat corridors (connectivity), fauna mobility and nesting times - undertake fauna pre-clearance survey with the assistance of an ecologist where required (refer to section 6.1.2).
+- review the EIA to identify the location of potential fauna habitat and fauna sightings on or adjacent to the site - incorporate construction fauna management measures identified in the EIA into the site induction, toolbox talk and pre-start meetings - incorporate fauna management measures identified in the EIA into the project design (refer to section 6.1.1), environmental management plans and environmental controls maps (refer to the Guide to Environmental Control Map DMS-SD-015) - establish contracts with external specialists/agencies that can attend site and remove or relocate fauna.
+This may be a local suitably qualified fauna handler or an agency such as WIRES. - protect vegetation, which may provide habitat for fauna species, in accordance with Vegetation Management (Protection and Removal) Guidelines DMS-SD-111 - install signs clearly identifying areas of potential fauna habitat - plan construction works with consideration to habitat corridors (connectivity), fauna mobility and nesting times - undertake fauna pre-clearance survey with the assistance of an ecologist where required (refer to section 6.1.2).